omnimistic/Auto-Quest-Extension/PRIVACY.md

 ## Data Sharing

-The Extension does not share any data with third parties because it does not collect any data.
+The Extension does not share any data with third parties because it does **NOT** collect any data.

 ## User Rights

-Since the Extension does not collect any user data, there is no user data to access, modify, or delete.
+Since the Extension ***does not collect any user data***, there is no user data to access, modify, or delete.
 Users can uninstall the Extension at any time through their browser's extension management interface.

 ## Changes to This Privacy Policy